lpillmann/covid19-vaccination-data-pipeline/README.md

 ### Future work
 These are some of the further improvements that can be made to the project:
-- Change incremental extractions to be daily instead of monthly to reduce total execution time (currently around 30 minutes)
+- (Done) ~~Change incremental extractions to be daily instead of monthly to reduce total execution time (currently around 30 minutes)~~
 - Perform further cleaning steps in stage layer to enable easier analysis queries (e.g. normalizing vaccine type names)
 - Simplify `DataQualityOperator` usage by providing predefined tests (e.g. uniqueness, not null, etc)
 - Clean DAG definition by using default arguments in operators more wisely